Digital Payments Transforming the World

 Acknowledging gender-based differences in access and use of financial products and services helps prevent discrimination against women and foster their empowerment.
 We will continue driving an increasingly inclusive financial system, in order to boost well-being and social mobility in our country.

-Socorro Vargas,
+Ms. Socorro Vargas,

 General Director of Access to Financial Services, National Banking and Securities Commission of Mexico